-And so it follows that institutional investors was the group most impacted after the company's market cap fell to CA$6.4b last week after a 4.1% drop in the share price.
-The recent loss, which adds to a one-year loss of 11% for stockholders, may not sit well with this group of investors.
+As a result, institutional investors endured the highest losses last week after market cap fell by US$57m.
+The recent loss, which adds to a one-year loss of 64% for stockholders, may not sit well with this group of investors.
 Also referred to as "smart money", institutions have a lot of sway over how a stock's price moves.
-As a result, if the downtrend continues, institutions may face pressures to sell Colliers International Group, which might have negative implications on individual investors.
+As a result, if the decline continues, institutional investors may be pressured to sell Digital Turbine which might hurt individual investors.

-What Does The Institutional Ownership Tell Us About Colliers International Group?
+What Does The Institutional Ownership Tell Us About Digital Turbine?

 General Public Ownership